danchoi/xpathdsv/README.md

 following XPATH expressions are applied.
 Each of the following XPATH expressions then generate a column of the row of data.

-If you don't specify a `text()` node at the end of an XPATH expression, you'll get a string representation of a node, which may be useful for debugging:
+If you don't specify a `text()` node at the end of an XPATH expression, you'll get a string representation of a node if the node is not an attribute, which may be useful for debugging:

      xpathdsv '//a' '/a' < sample.html